Skip to content

 pageId A string page ID that identifies a specific page scope in the referenced Perspective session.

-Returns the mapping object attached to or associated with the specified page of the session identified by the given reference.
+Returns the mapping object attached to or associated with the specified page or designer session of the session identified by the given reference.

 Available in Perspective and Gateway scopes.